-As at March 31, 2023, the Company had working capital of \$4,524,542 (December 31, 2022 - working capital of \$5,895,533).
-The Company has incurred negative cash flows from operations of \$443,689 and recorded a loss of \$547,766 for the three months March 31, 2023 (March 31, 2022 - negative cash flows from operations of \$317,747 and loss of \$648,725, respectively), and has an accumulated deficit of \$23,744,784 as at March 31, 2023 (December 31, 2022 - \$23,197,018).
+As at June 30, 2023, the Company had working capital of \$1,860,665 (December 31, 2022 - working capital of \$5,895,533).
+The Company has incurred negative cash flows from operations of \$945,997 and recorded a loss of \$1,059,804 for the six months June 30, 2023 (June 30, 2022 - negative cash flows from operations of \$662,615 and loss of \$1,177,022, respectively), and has an accumulated deficit of \$24,256,822 as at June 30, 2023 (December 31, 2022 - \$23,197,018.
+On July 31, 2023 the Company reached agreement with B2Gold for an unsecured \$1.75 million Bridge Loan that, subject to shareholders approval, will be applied as partial subscription towards a \$3.3 million Convertible Debenture as well as an agreement allowing the Company to issue at its election up to an additional \$2.0 million of convertible debenture to B2Gold, for a total of \$5.3 million in aggregate (Note 12).

 The Company does not currently have a source of revenue.
 The Company will need to raise additional capital to carry out its objectives.
 There are many external factors that can adversely affect general workforces, economies and financial markets globally.
 Examples include, but are not limited to, the COVID-19 global pandemic and political conflict in other regions.
 It is not possible for the Company to predict the duration or magnitude of adverse results of such external factors and their effect on the Company's business or ability to raise funds.

-The Company will need to raise additional funds in the future to meet its growth strategy and carry out its long-term objectives.
+The Company anticipates it has sufficient capital to meet its current obligations for the next twelve months, however the Company will need to raise additional funds in the next twelve months to meet its growth strategy and carry out its long-term objectives.
 While the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms that are acceptable to the Company.
-The Company anticipates it has sufficient capital to meet its current obligations for the next twelve months.
 These consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary if the Company were unable to realize its assets and settle its liabilities as a going concern in the normal course of operations for the foreseeable future.
 These adjustments could be material.